Helderberg: History

 Strand was established as a holiday and fishing resort in 1714.
 Before being known as Strand, the settlement was known as Mostert's Bay.
 In 1970, during the Apartheid era, all black, coloured and Asian people were forcefully removed when the town was classified as a white-only resort.
 Included in the communities forced to leave at this time were the descendants of Cape Malay slaves, who had escaped from Cape Town over 100 years earlier.
 They lost their homes, but their mosque still stands.

 Recent expansion and development of Somerset West, Strand and Gordon's Bay has resulted in them now being adjacent to each other.

-Strand also used to accommodate one of the largest dynamite factories in South Africa, owned by the AECI group.
-This area is being redeveloped into a large new mixed-use urban development, Paardevlei, and current tenants include Cheetah Outreach.

 The mountain crossing of the Hottentots Holland range was known by the indigenous Khoi people as the Gantouw or Eland's Pass, and was used as a stock route.
 The Dutch and British settlers at the Cape built a rough pass called the Hottentots Holland Kloof Pass following the Gantouw route.
 The first recorded crossing was in 1664, and by 1821 the pass was seeing 4500 ox-wagons per year crossing into the interior, but the route was so severe that more than 20% of them were damaged.
 The ruts left by these wagons being dragged over the mountains can still be seen, and were declared a National Monument in 1958.

 Starting in 1828, a new pass was constructed on the current route that would allow ox wagons to navigate the pass without difficulty.
 Construction began at a site about 2 km to the south of the Hottentots Holland Kloof, by the engineer Charles Michell using convict labour.
 The new pass was opened on 6 July 1830, and named after Sir Lowry Cole, the Governor of the Cape Colony at the time.